 The Society assesses its capital adequacy through an Internal Capital Adequacy Assessment Process (ICAAP), at least annually.
 This process is used to determine the level of capital required to support the Society's current and future business activities.
 The ICAAP ensures that the Society meets regulatory capital requirements under business as usual and stressed environments, over a five year time horizon.
-The Board Risk Committee reviews internal refreshes of the ICAAP at least three times a year.
+The Board Risk Committee reviews internal refreshes of the ICAAP at least annually and more frequently when required.
+During 2020, the Society remained strongly capitalised with capital resources significantly above the PRA prescribed TCR and buffer requirements and transitional MREL requirements.